-Fourteen years later and several community organizing victories to my name (e.g., organizing Latino gardeners, defeating power plant) — and after teaching myself to read and write at the university level — I returned to UCLA to finish what I started many moons ago.
-Being more mature and better prepared for my final years, I received mostly A’s (with several A+’s), graduating with a B.A. in History with a 3.56 GPA.
+Fourteen years later and several community organizing victories to my name (e.g., organizing Latino gardeners, defeating a power plant) — and after teaching myself to read and write at the university level — I returned to UCLA to finish what I started many moons ago.
+Being more mature and better prepared for my final two years, I received mostly A’s (with several A+’s), graduating as a History major with a 3.56 GPA.

-This led me to earn my master’s degree in Urban Planning at UCLA (on full academic fellowships), where I graduated top of my class with a 3.96 GPA (being robbed of the top department award!).
+This allowed me to earn my master’s degree in Urban Planning at UCLA (on full academic fellowships), where I graduated top of my class with a 3.96 GPA (being robbed of the top department award!).
 I then pursued my Ph.D. degree in City and Regional Planning at UC Berkeley (on full academic fellowships, including a prestigious Ford Foundation Fellowship), where I graduated with a 3.86 GPA.
 Berkeley happens to be the # 1 ranked public university in the world,

 Did I mention that I’m an Associate Professor at California State Polytechnic University, Pomona (or Cal Poly Pomona)?

 Good thing I self-promote!

 During all my years in higher education, several professors “fondly” informed me in person and via email that I didn’t belong.
 Their racial micro-aggressions were loud and clear: “I wasn’t going to graduate”; “I didn’t have what it takes to succeed”; “I wasn’t going to acquire a tenure-track faculty position”; “I wasn’t going to secure tenure and promotion”; and two more pages of gibberish.

 Why is it that for students/faculty of color, we must always prove ourselves to the members of the dominant culture?
 It’s especially sad when the diatribes come from other students/faculty of color.

 My usual response to my cowardly bullies and racists: “If I could survive the abject poverty, extreme violence and state of hopelessness of Tijuana and East Los Angeles — something they know nothing about, like almost being killed by the cops for “driving while brown”— I could survive anything!”